daattali/beautiful-jekyll/_posts/2024-03-13-Web App Penetrating4.md

 So I decoded the BS64 value into human-readable text string.

-I decoded the BS64 value to the hexdecimal string.
+I decoded the BS64 value to the hexdump string.

 `webgoat` - `59516e4d454541494b7374616f67626577`